-Kiko Loureiro was born in Rio de Janeiro but grew up in São Paulo, the largest metropolitan city in South America.
-His love for music came naturally, and at an early age, he was already a curious listener who loved spending time in the school library, consuming its vast music collection.
+was born in Rio de Janeiro, and was raised in São Paulo, the largest city in South America.
+His love for music came naturally.

-At the age of 11, he started having lessons on the acoustic guitar, but it was a few years later that he found his calling when he discovered the world of progressive and heavy rock, jazz and fusion.
-Kiko was fascinated by the music of many musical heroes such as Jeff Beck, Jimmy Page, Paco de Lucia, Herbie Hancock, Pat Metheny, Astor Piazzola, Hermeto Pascoal and bands like Black Sabbath, Led Zeppelin, Deep Purple, Iron Maiden and Van Halen.
-They inspired him to embark on a journey that would make him an incredibly versatile musician, endless hours of practice leading to his unique style.
+At age 11, he began studying classical guitar.
+Only a few years later, after entering the world of progressive rock, heavy metal, jazz, and fusion, he would discover his true vocation.
+Kiko was fascinated by music icons Jeff Beck, Jimmy Page, Paco de Lucía, Herbie Hancock, Pat Metheny, Astor Piazzolla, Hermeto Pascoal, and bands like Black Sabbath, Led Zeppelin, Deep Purple, Iron Maiden, and Van Halen.
+Such influences added to endless hours of training and dedication, giving him the drive to embark on a journey that would make him a versatile musician with a unique style.

-The year 2015 came with big news: Kiko was invited to join the band Megadeth, one of the greatest metal bands of all time and one of the thrash metal’s Big Four, along with Metallica, Anthrax and Slayer.
-Together with Dave Mustaine, David Ellefson and drummer Chris Adler, Kiko recorded Megadeth’s fifteenth studio album in Nashville, Tennessee.
-Dystopia had its release in January 2016, and Megadeth is currently touring worldwide with full energy.
+2015 started off with exciting news for fans; Kiko Loureiro was invited to join Megadeth, one of the biggest bands in thrash metal, and part of the Big Four of the genre along with Metallica, Anthrax, and Slayer.
+In partnership with Dave Mustaine, David Ellefson, and drummer Chris Adler, Kiko recorded the band's fifteenth studio album in Nashville, Tennessee, USA.
+Dystopia was released on January 22, 2016 and led Megadeth to tour the world at full steam.